Taylor Swift’s Singapore links get deeper with 1960s yearbook photos

 Not much is known about Mrs Swift’s life in recent years besides her 2015 breast cancer diagnosis.
 The cancer returned in 2019.

-In a 2019 essay for Elle Magazine, Taylor Swift wrote: “I’ve had to learn how to handle serious illnesses in my family.
-Both of my parents have had cancer, and my mom is now fighting her battle with it again.”
+In a 2019 essay for Elle magazine, Taylor Swift wrote: “I’ve had to learn how to handle serious illnesses in my family.
+Both of my parents have had cancer, and my mum is now fighting her battle with it again.”

 A year later, Mrs Swift was diagnosed with a brain tumour, which was discovered while she underwent treatment for cancer.